ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 The grade that a student receives in this class will be based on the following categories.
-All of these percentages are approximate and, if the need to do so presents itself, it is possible for the course instructor to change the assigned percentages during the academic semester.
+All of these percentages are approximate and, if the need to do so presents itself, the course instructor may change the assigned percentages during the academic semester.

 | Category               | Percentage |
 |------------------------| -----------|